 Is the sun out today?
 Then you’ve got the power you need to make an eco-friendly oven just for melting marshmallows and chocolate!
-Ooey-gooey and super easy, this s’mores project is also a great, yummy introduction to the power of solar energy.
-Read on for the instructions.
+Ooey-gooey and super easy, this s’mores science project is also a great, yummy introduction to the power of solar energy.
+Read on for this delicious science experiment your kids will love.

 photo: Gerry Dincher via flickr